- What Is Fistula?

 |Hospital staff rounds|

-USAID-supported fistula services in Uganda began in October 2004.
-In addition to seven prevention only sites, Fistula Care has been working with two private, faith-based hospitals to prevent and repair fistula:
+In addition to seven prevention-only sites, Fistula Care Plus has been working with two private, faith-based hospitals to prevent and repair fistula:

 Hoima Hospital is a regional referral hospital in western Uganda approximately 140 miles west of Kampala.
 The 280 bed public hospital offers a wide variety of services including a 29 bed maternity ward and an obstetric operating theater where fistula repair occurs.
 Hoima Hospital opened in as a district hospital in 1930, but since 1994 the hospital has served as a regional referral hospital serving 5 districts of Hoima, Buliisa, Kibaale, Kiryandongo and Masindi with a population of approximately 2 million people.
 Hoima Hospital conducts fistula repair outreach, holds concentrated repair sessions, provides family planning services to fistula patients, and conducts refresher training courses.
 With support from Fistula Care, the health facility pioneered the implementation of the mentoring and coaching strategy for fistula surgeons in Uganda.